Shorncliffe pier: Pier renewal

 In May 2012 the Brisbane City Council was announced that the pier would be renewed.
 The design of the renewed pier was released in mid-2013.
 The new structure will be the same length, the same width and on the same alignment as the existing pier.
 The renewed pier design includes concrete and steel substructure and timber joists, decking, handrails and rotunda.
 There will also be a larger hammerhead and a lower platform at the end of the pier, fish cleaning stations, water fountains, benches and light poles.

 The pier removal works commenced in November 2014.
 The new Shorncliffe Pier was opened to the public on Good Friday, 25 March 2016.

-Since renewal in 2016, the pier has been open to the public and is a common spot for locals for early morning jogging, running and taking photos of the sunrise.